neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/ContentDimensions.rst

 .. code-block:: yaml

    Neos:
      ContentRepository:
        contentDimensions:

          # Content dimension "language" serves for translation of content into different languages.
 Its value specifies
          # the language or language variant by means of a locale.
          'language':
+           # The detection mode that is used to read this from the request.
+Defaults to uriPathSegment, can be
+           # any of the RESOLUTION_MODE_* values from ContentDimensionResolutionMode
+           resolution:
+             mode: 'uriPathSegment'
+             options:
+               offset: 0
            # The default dimension that is applied when creating nodes without specifying a dimension
            default: 'mul_ZZ'
            # The default preset to use if no URI segment was given when resolving languages in the router
            defaultPreset: 'all'
            label: 'Language'
            icon: 'icon-language'
            presets:
              'all':
                label: 'All languages'
                values: ['mul_ZZ']
-	            uriSegment: 'all'
+               resolutionValue: 'all'
              # Example for additional languages:

              'en_GB':
                label: 'English (Great Britain)'
                values: ['en_GB', 'en_ZZ', 'mul_ZZ']
-	            uriSegment: 'gb'
+               resolutionValue: 'gb'
              'de':
                label: 'German (Germany)'
                values: ['de_DE', 'de_ZZ', 'mul_ZZ']
-	            uriSegment: 'de'
+               resolutionValue: 'de'

 The Neos ContentRepository and Neos packages don't provide any dimension configuration per default.